 - The Pop A Top Boxcar is a perfect little spot to grab a snack, popsicle, cold beverage (kid and adult-friendly *wink*) or a toy for the park (think frisbee!).
 Right outside of the train boxcar is an area where local food trucks will pop up.
 It’s the perfect space to grab a bite to eat.

 Hands down, my go-to spot for an iced coffee in town is Patticakes.
-While their downtown location is closing soon, they are my spot for both coffee and community.
+While their downtown location is now closed, they have two other options in Tioga and Haile Village.
+They are my spot for both coffee and community.
 I have enjoyed sipping many cups of coffee here, perched up at their counter meeting with potential brides, or spent my days editing away.
 This shop is also one of my favorite spots to spend time with the Lord.
 I love this location because:

 - The baristas are some of my closest friends.
 They really do cultivate community with the way they interact with each person who walks through the door.
 You’re family at Patticakes.